 Results

 The results for the bit saving on enhancement layer reference picture list modification (RPLM) with proposed method are presented in Table 2.
 The anchor is SHM2.0 software with existing RPLM method under common test condition.
 The bit count includes all bits of RPLM syntax structure.
 The overall bit saving is around 57% in CTC RA cases.
+Table 3 shows the RPLM bits comparison for MV/3D-HEVC with HTM-DEV-0.1 as anchor, an average bit saving is 51.76% over 250 frames.

-RPLM Bits comparison (RA)
+SHVC RPLM Bits comparison (RA)